-- Your North Carolina income tax return (Form D-400). - Federal forms W-2 and 1099 showing the amount of North Carolina tax withheld as reported on Form D-400, Line 20. - Federal Form 1099-R if you claimed a Bailey retirement deduction on Form D-400 Schedule S, Line 21. - Form D-400 Schedule S if you added items to federal adjusted gross income on Form D-400, Line 7, or you deducted items from federal adjusted gross income on Form D-400, Line 9. - Form D-400 Schedule A if you deducted N.C. itemized deductions on Form D-400, Line 11. - Form D-400 Schedule PN if you entered a taxable percentage on Form D-400, Line 13. - Form D-400 Schedule PN-1 if you entered an amount on Form D-400 Schedule PN, Part B, Line 17e or Line 19h. - Form D-400TC and, if applicable, Form NC-478 and Form NC-Rehab if you claimed a tax credit on Form D-400, Line 16. - A copy of the tax return you filed in another state or country if you claimed a tax credit for tax paid to another state or country on Form D-400TC, Line 7a. - A copy of your federal tax return unless your federal return reflects a North Carolina address or you filed electronically. - Other required North Carolina forms or supporting schedules.
+- Your North Carolina Individual Income Tax Return. - Federal forms W-2 and 1099 showing the amount of North Carolina income tax withheld as reported on Form D-400, Line 20. - Federal Form 1099-R if you claimed a Bailey retirement deduction on Form D-400 Schedule S, Line 19. - Federal forms DD-214, 1099-R, or similar official document showing proof of service, if you claimed a military retirement deduction on Form D-400 Schedule S, Line 20. - Form D-400 Schedule S if you added items to federal adjusted gross income on Form D-400, Line 7, or you deducted items from federal adjusted gross income on Form D-400, Line 9. - Form D-400 Schedule A if you deducted N.C. itemized deductions on Form D-400, Line 11. - Form D-400 Schedule PN if you entered a taxable percentage on Form D-400, Line 13. - Form D-400 Schedule PN-1 if you entered an amount on Form D-400 Schedule PN, Part B, Line 17e or Line 19h. - Form D-400TC and, if applicable, Form NC-478 and Form NC-Rehab if you claimed a tax credit on Form D-400, Line 16. - A copy of the tax return you filed in another state or country if you claimed a tax credit for tax paid to another state or country on Form D-400TC, Line 7a. - A copy of your federal tax return unless your federal return reflects a North Carolina address or you filed electronically. - Other required North Carolina forms or supporting schedules.
 (Do not send copies of completed worksheets from the instruction booklet or other unnecessary attachments.) - A check or money order payable to the "North Carolina Department of Revenue," if you have a tax due on Form D-400, Line 27.
-Include a payment voucher, Form D-400V or D-400V Amended, available from the Department's website.
+Include a payment voucher, Form D-400V or D-400V Amended, available from the Department's website